wildfish/django-dashboards/docs/dashboards/howto/sse.rst

-In order for events to be sent you could either have a cron job, management command, celery task or one even of our pipelines.
+In order for events to be sent you could either have a cron job, management command, celery task or one even one of our django-pipelines.
 For example in our demo, we render the Stat fully into an event:

 ::